redis/redis-doc/commands/bitfield.md

 ## Performance considerations

-Usually `BITFIELD` is a fast command, however note that addressing far bits of currently short strings will trigger an allocation that may be more costly than executing the command on bits already existing.
+Usually, `BITFIELD` is a fast command.
+However, note that addressing far bits of currently short strings will trigger an allocation that may be more costly than executing the command on bits already existing.

 ## Orders of bits